Wildlife Ecologists, Staff and Managerial Levels (San Joaquin Valley)

 • Prior experience authoring and editing technical reports, with demonstrated exceptional writing ability (e.g., via transcripts, personal references, or a submitted writing sample)

-• Ideal candidates would also have experience with a variety of special-status wildlife species and their habitats in the greater Centra Valley and/ or Central Coast.
+• Ideal candidates would also have experience with a variety of special-status wildlife species and their habitats in the greater Central Valley and/ or Central Coast and the ability to serve as a Designated Biologist for projects in the region.

 • At least 4–8 years of applicable professional experience including at least 1 year of management experience